 Given the lack of major airports in the area (Charleston International is relatively small), many cruise passengers heading out of Charleston elect to drive to the port.
-In fact, cities including Raleigh, Charlotte, Jacksonville, Savannah, and all points in between are within a manageable drive from the port.
+In fact, cities including Raleigh, Charlotte, Atlanta, Jacksonville, Savannah, and all points in between are within a manageable drive from the port.

-Official Port Parking
+Official Port Parking (At the Ship)

 When you first arrive, be sure to have your cruise papers with you.
 They will be checked as only people sailing on the cruise will be allowed into the port parking area.
 Once inside the gate, you will be put into a snaking line to pay for your parking, unload baggage, and then park your car.
 There is ample space for parking, so reservations are not required.

-Cost: $20 per day
+- Cost: $21 per day

-Distance: At port
+- Distance: At port

-Cost: $15 per day
+- Cost: $10 per day

 Hotels with Cruise Parking